kishorenc/clusterize/README.md

 This is pretty much a work in progress:

 	* Tests
-	* Starting, stopping, restarting the cluster from command line
+	* Starting, stopping, and restarting the cluster from command line
 	* Sending messages to peers
 	* Generate PID files for master and workers
+	* Send email with stack trace when worker crashes

 ## License